ridayjana1/college_projects/README.md

 # college_projects
-Hello, I am Riday jana from Unoversity of Alaska Anchorage and I will post my college assignments and  projects here
+Hello, I am Riday jana from University of Alaska Anchorage and I will post my college assignments and  projects here